couchbase/kv_engine/docs/range_scans/range_scan_create.md

     items is returned.
 A bernoulli distribution with a probability of `samples / collection size` determines if a scanned key is included in the output set.
+  * The scan will iterate the collection and randomly include keys using the distribution.
   * If the target collection size is smaller or equal to samples, the entire collection is returned.

+Example 1.
+Collection stores 100 keys and the sample request is for 10.
+The scan will configure a distribution with a 0.1 probability.
+The scan will then return approximately 10% of the collection - it could be more or less.

+Example 2.
+Collection stores 100 key and the sample request is for 200.
+The scan will return all 100 keys.

 ### Snapshot Requirements